 - Raised beds

-Our sheets offer ultimate flexibility for implementing Miura Board in a variety of infrastructure or transportation applications.
-Sheets are available in a range of thicknesses to allow use in both load-bearing or non-load-bearing settings.
-Sheets are an excellent solution for flooring, siding, transportation, and other custom projects.
+Our 4’x8′ sheets offer ultimate flexibility for implementing Miura Board in a variety of infrastructure or transportation applications.
+Sheets are available in a range of thicknesses to allow use in both load-bearing and non-load-bearing settings.
+4’x8′ sheets are an excellent plywood replacement for subflooring, cladding, roofing, siding, vehicle floors, and other custom projects.

 Miura Board stands out as an extremely durable and flexible siding material.
 When used as an exterior covering, it protects against UV exposure and precipitation (including hail) and won’t crack, rot, or warp in response to natural environmental conditions.
 It conforms to both curved and flat building exteriors and holds up to all standard construction techniques.
 Miura Board is also easy to adjust, remove or reinstall, if necessary and eliminates the respiratory risk from silica dust exposure for workers who install the material.

 **This product is only made to order.
 Please provide your desired dimensions and contact us here.

 Miura Board has stood up to the challenges of real-world conditions, far surpassing the performance of comparable building materials.